Addiction is a universal phenomenon

 It occurs in every form, at every level of humanity and society, to one degree or another.
 It becomes prevalent and predominant in entire nations, communities, tribes, clans and families, along with isolated individuals.

-Addicition reveals our deepest truest selves
+Addiction reveals our deepest truest selves

 It takes us down a journey through our falser and lesser selves, only to remember the true self again.
 In recovery, the higher frequences of light are made more vivid through sheer contrast with the darker aspects of the addiction experience.